sikopet/blog/posts/devops.md

 * determine the desired weekly output, allocate resources, and pull the work through the system to completion

 8) Build community.
-* you are part (i.e. interdependent) of your company and world's IT community
+* you, your team, your company and world's IT community are interdependent

 Source
 ------